Estate version of the best hatch isn’t the roomiest but it’s highly desirable

 Facelift for 2017

-Towards the end of 2016, Volkswagen unveiled a mildly tweaked Golf Estate due on sale in the spring.
-Visual modifications are restricted to new lights – with more LEDs – and bumpers.
+Available from spring 2017, the Golf Estate received a mild visual facelift, restricted to new lights – with more LEDs – and bumpers.

 Volkswagen Golf Estate model history